OJB-Quantum/Qiskit-Metal-to-Litho/README.md

 ### To Install and Run Qiskit Metal Fully in Google Colab, Run These 2 Code Cells Up Front

-#### This Will Clone the Official Qiskit Metal GitHub Repository into Google Colab on Any Browser
+(This will clone the official Qiskit Metal GitHub repository into Google Colab on any browser)

 ```
 #@title Headless preflight (Qt off) + deps